Existence and uniqueness of weighted generalized $\psi$-estimators: Examples from statistical estimation theory

-which is called a ''fair''-type function in robust statistics, see, e.g., Rey \cite[Section 6.4]{Rey}. \end{itemize} In the above recalled special cases (ii)--(vi), by part (d) of Proposition \ref{Pro_Mat}, the corresponding function $\psi$ given in \eqref{help_psi_mathieu} is a $T_n^\blambda$-function for all $n\in\NN$ and $\blambda\in\Lambda_n$.
-In particular, since in the cases (ii)-(vi), $\psi$ is continuous in its second variable, for each $n\in\NN$ and $x_1,\ldots,x_n\in\RR$, the equation \eqref{psi_est_equation} with the given function $\psi$ has a unique solution, see part (ii) of Remark \ref{Rem_1}. \proofend \end{Ex}
+In the special cases (ii)--(vi) of Example \ref{Ex_Mat}, by part (d) of Proposition \ref{Pro_Mat}, the corresponding function $\psi$ given in \eqref{help_psi_mathieu} is a $T_n^\blambda$-function for each $n\in\NN$ and $\blambda\in\Lambda_n$.
+In particular, since in the cases (ii)-(vi), $\psi$ is continuous in its second variable, for each $n\in\NN$ and $x_1,\ldots,x_n\in\RR$, the equation \eqref{psi_est_equation} with the given function $\psi$ has a unique solution, see part (ii) of Remark \ref{Rem_1}.

 In the remaining part of this section, we investigate the applicability of Theorem \ref{Thm_M_est_uniq} for finding solutions of likelihood equations in the theory of MLEs.
-Let $\Theta$ be a nondegenerate open interval of $\RR$, and $f:\RR\times \Theta\to\RR$ be a function such that for each $t\in\Theta$, \ the function $\RR\ni x \mapsto f(x,t)$ is a density function.
+Let $\Theta$ be a nonempty open interval of $\RR$, and $f:\RR\times \Theta\to\RR$ be a function such that for each $t\in\Theta$, \ the function $\RR\ni x \mapsto f(x,t)$ is a density function.
 Let us introduce the set

 and suppose that $\cX_f$ is nonempty.
 Note that, in general, it can happen that $\cX_f=\emptyset$.
 For example, if $\Theta=(0,\infty)$ and $f:\RR\times (0,\infty)\to\RR$,